viniciusvasti/my-personal-website/posts/awesome-backend-part3-dynamic-kafka-events.md

 </a>

 For those not familiar with Kafka, to put it simply, the actors are basically three:
-- A Producer, who publishes messages/events to a topic of a Apache Kafka broker;
+- A Producer, who publishes messages/events to a topic of an Apache Kafka broker;
 - A Broker which is a cluster of instances of Apache Kafka, who keeps logs of messages for a while and tracks which one was consumed by each subscribed consumer;
 - A Consumer, who listens to messages holden on a topic it has subscribed to.

 If it isn't clear, let me explain each message:
-1. This is pretty straightforward, the frontend makes an http request to the API Gateway to post an order;
+1. This is pretty straightforward, the frontend makes a http request to the API Gateway to post an order;
 2. Straightforward as well, API Gateway pass along the request to `Orders Microservice`;
 3. `Orders Microservice` produces a message to Kafka asking if the product items contained in the order are available for sale;
 4. `Stock Microservice` consumes that message and verify the stock for each product;
-5. `Stock Microservice` answer by producing a message informing that order products are available and the order can continue;
+5. `Stock Microservice` answer by producing a message informing that order products are available, thus the order can continue;
 6. `Orders Microservice` consumes the answer from `Stock Microservice`;
 7. `Orders Microservice` produce a message asking for payment to be processed;
 8. `Payments Microservice` consumes the message with the data for payment processing;